get asked "what's the real difference between OFA and PennHip".

 they are going to develop arthritis at a very early age.
 Those

 same dogs, if they are put through strenuous activities at an

 early age, such as agility, Schutzhund, Frisbee, etc. will

-generally develop a much more severe case than if they spent
+generally develop much more severe cases than if they spent

 most of their life in mild to moderate activity range with a